priyansh2120/kubernetes-learnings/Day2.md

 - It offers the following features:

   - **Rollouts and Rollbacks**: allows you to update the pod with new images and rollback to the previous version if something goes wrong.
+  - **Rollout**: When rolling out a new update firstly creates a new pods for new version, if those pods are healthy, the previous version is rolled back by stopping other containers.
+  - **Rollback**: To rollback to some previous new versions.

   - **Scaling**: helps us scale the number of pods.
 Eg: starting and stopping the pods based on the load.